sharpness-se/hassessolskydd/README.md

 ## Local Environment
     #Frontend
+        * Currently localhost:3000 is not whitelisted in the java backend so any contact with the backend will be denied by CORS
+        * Locally only #2 works at the moment

-        To test changes before git commit:
+        1. To test changes before git commit:
              - Save files
              - "npm start" (This will open http://localhost:3000)

-        To test frontend changes served from the backend:
+        2. To test frontend changes served from the backend:
              - Check docker desktop is running and that the database container is up ("docker-compose up" in the project root if its not)
              - Save files
              - "npm run build" in the client folder (This will build and run copy-files.js which will populate the static folder in the backend)
              - Start the backend and navigate to http://localhost:8080